 Waikiki Inn goes back to when Waikiki was a rural marshland filled with ducks and fields with rice, taro, and banana in 1901.
 These early days of Hawaii’s tourism came before the draining of the Ala Wai Canal, the tour buses, paved roads, and buildings.
-Instead, trolleys on rail dominated the dirt roads, and traffic wasn’t an issue in an era before mass-car ownership.
+Instead, trolleys on rail dominated the dirt roads, and traffic wasn’t an issue before mass-car ownership.

 On the sparsely populated Waikiki Beach, limu (edible Hawaiian brown algae) piled onto the shore, Native Hawaiians went canoeing, Diamond Head Crater loomed in the backdrop, and cottages — mostly hotels — hosted visitors to Hawaii.

 One of those cottage hotels, a wooden and stucco alpine lodge on sand with a steep roof, the Waikiki Inn welcomed visitors to Hawaii’s tropical playground.
 During their stay, visitors swam and surfed in Waikiki Beach and rode the gentle currents of 1-2 feet, tasting the salty air and feeling the warmth of the tropical sun.
 A few blocks down, visitors biked around Kapiolani Park.
 In the inn’s basement, visitors could rent items for swimming, surfing, and biking, including swimsuits, surfboards, towels, robes, and bicycles.

 Describing the available hotels, Mid-Pacific Magazine mentioned Waikiki Inn, a twenty-nine-room resort, in 1912:

 Just toward the city from Kapiolani park is Waikiki Inn, adjoining the summer residence of ex-Oueen Liliuokalani and facing the “Queen’s surf,” where the most daring surf riders disport themselves.
 The bathing is excellent in front of the Inn.